kitab-project-org/kitab-project-org.github.io/how-to/how-to.md

          python docx_converter.py
          ```
 1. The script will run and state if it has suceeded.
-1. Navigate to the '_posts' directly to check the new blogs have been added.
+1. Navigate to the `_posts` folder directly to check the new blogs have been added.

-If the blogs have been added, do the follow:
+If the blogs have been added, do the following:
 1. open Ubuntu (or terminal in Mac or Linux) and cd into the repository
 1. run
         ```
-        bundle exec jekyll serve
+        bundle exec jekyll serve --no-watch
         ```
 1. navigate to the local server and check the new blogs appear on the website